What is a 3D printer?

 Can you help me learn to create a 3D design?

 Of course!
 You can schedule an appointment or visit a technology specialist in your library for help.
-You can also become certified to use the 3D printers yourself.
-Check out the Makerspace page for more information.

 If I don’t design something myself, can I still get a 3D printed item?

 We sometimes print promotional giveaways and when we have extras, we give them away for free.
 Visit your library and talk to a Technology Specialist to find out if we have something available.